ikolokotronis/Web-Store-App/README.md

 * Up to 5 categories
 * Up to 3 subcategories in each category
 * Up to 6 products in each subcategory
 * <b>Important!</b> Remember to set up relations.
-Each relation has it's own model in the DB.
-I recommend using django admin for that.
-(For a server on localhost the address is 127.0.0.1/admin/).
+Each relation is a django model with its table in the database.
+I recommend using django admin for this.
+(127.0.0.1/admin/ on localhost).
-3. Replace the logo, ads, title and information with whatever you choose.
-Look at them as an inspiration for your ideas.
-4. You're good to go!
+3. Replace the logo, ads, title and information with whatever you like, and you're good to go!

 <!-- CONTACT -->